Category Archives: appetizer

 Preparation

 Line cookie sheets with baking paper. (*tip: baking paper helps items cook more evenly and aids in the non-stick process).
 Once onion mixture has cooled, use a teaspoon and scoop spoonfuls into the filo cups.
 Space filo cups up on tray about 1/2 inch a part.
 Be careful not to place too close or they will stick together.
 Once cups are all filled, sprinkle the tops with shredded parmesan.
-Return to over on top rack and back for 5 minutes until edges turn a golden brown.
+Return to over on top rack and bake for 5 minutes until edges turn golden brown.

 The Perfect Bite